SWIRLS_

 FlagTypeDescription

---inputstringJSON object to pass as root input to the graph.
+--inputstringJSON object to pass as root input to the workflow.
 Omit to be prompted from the schema.

 Example: